keep-network/keep-core/README.md

 - `distributions`:Threshold staking rewards' distributions.
 Here it is contained the Merkle Root of each distribution and the cumulative rewards earned by each stake.
   - `YYYY-MM-DD/MerkleDist.json`: includes the Merkle distribution itself: every stake that earned rewards and its Merkle proofs.
 Also includes the Merkle Root.
-The amount here shown here is the accumulation of rewards earned over time.
+The amount shown here is the accumulation of rewards earned over time.
   - `YYYY-MM-DD/MerkleInput[].json`: includes the rewards earned over time for each Threshold application plus [bonus